-- "Effective Provision of Ambulance Service" means ambulance services provided in compliance with the county ASA plan provisions of boundaries, coordination and system elements. - "Emergency" means any non-hospital occurrence or situation involving illness, injury or disability requiring immediate medical or psychiatric services, wherein delay in the provision of such services is likely to aggravate the condition or endanger personal health or safety. - "Emergency Medical Services" (EMS) means those prehospital functions and services which are required to prepare for and respond to medical emergencies, including ambulance services, patient care and treatment, communications and evaluation. - "Emergency Medical Technician (EMT)" means a person who has received formal training in prehospital emergency care and is state-certified to attend any ill, injured or disabled person, Police officers, fire fighters, funeral home employees and other personnel serving in a dual capacity, one of which meets the definition of "emergency medical technician" are "emergency medical technicians" within the meaning of ORS Chapter 682. - "EMT-Basic" means a person who completes an EMT-Basic course as prescribed by these rules and is certified by the Division. - "EMT-Intermediate" means a person who completes an EMT-Intermediate course as prescribed by Division rules and is certified by the Division. - "EMT-Paramedic" means a person who completes and EMT-Paramedic course as prescribed by Division rules and is certified by the Division. - "License" means the document issued by the Division to the owner of an ambulance service when the service and its ambulances are found to be in compliance with ORS Chapter 682 and OAR 333-250-000 thru 333-250-110 and OAR 333-255-000 thru 333-255-090. - "Mutual Aid" means the provision of emergency medical services by one ASA provider to another ASA provider in response to unusual circumstances, which include either a specific request by a provider or an automatic dispatch protocol, including ALS assist. - "Notification Time" means the length of time between he initial receipt of the request for emergency medical services by either a provider of the 9-1-1 center, and the notification of all responding emergency service personnel. - "On Line Protocols" means the direction provided by a physician to EMS providers through radio or telephone communications.
+- compliance with the county ASA plan provisions of boundaries, coordination and system elements. - "Emergency" means any non-hospital occurrence or situation involving illness, injury or disability requiring immediate medical or psychiatric services, wherein delay in the provision of such services is likely to aggravate the condition or endanger personal health or safety. - "Emergency Medical Services" (EMS) means those prehospital functions and services whose purpose is to prepare for and respond to medical and traumatic emergencies, including rescue and ambulance services, patient care and treatment, communications and evaluation. - "Emergency Medical Technician (EMT)" means a person who has received formal training in prehospital emergency and non-emergency care and is state-certified to attend any ill, injured or disabled person.
+Police officers, fire fighters, funeral home employees and other personnel serving in a dual capacity, one of which meets the definition of "emergency medical technician" are "emergency medical technicians" within the meaning of ORS Chapter 682. - "EMT-Basic" means a person who completes an EMT-Basic course as prescribed by OR-EMS rules and is certified by the OR-EMS. - "EMT-Intermediate" means a person who completes an EMT-Intermediate course as prescribed by OR-EMS rules and is certified by the OR-EMS. - "EMT-Paramedic" means a person who completes and EMT-Paramedic course as prescribed by OR-EMS rules and is certified by the OR-EMS. - "License" means the documents issued by the OR-EMS to the owner of an ambulance service when the service and its ambulances are found to be in compliance with ORS Chapter 682 and OAR 333-250-0000 thru 333-250-0110 and OAR 333-255-0000 thru 333-255-0093. - "Mutual Aid" means the provision of emergency medical services by one ASA provider to another ASA provider in response to unusual circumstances, which include either a specific request by a provider or an automatic dispatch protocol, including ALS assist. - "Notification Time" means the length of time between the initial receipt of the request for emergency medical service by either a provider or the emergency dispatch center (9-1-1), and the notification of all responding emergency service personnel. - "On Line Medical Control" means the direction provided by a physician to EMS providers through radio or telephone communications.